Last updated Sep 18 2020

 In this guide, we dispel a few myths about conversion optimization, talk to 20+ conversion experts, and give you a free, downloadable 3-step CRO plan to help you gather the data you need to improve your conversion rates over and over again.

 Conversion rate optimization (CRO) is the practice of increasing the percentage of users who perform a desired action on a website.
-Desired actions can include purchasing a product, signing up for a service, or clicking on a link.
+Desired actions can include purchasing a product, clicking ‘add to cart’, signing up for a service, filling out a form, or clicking on a link.

 Standard definitions of CRO, like the one we just wrote above, place their focus on conversion percentages, averages, and benchmarks.
 This emphasis on a numerical approach comes with a downside—the more you look at spreadsheets full of conversion data points and actions, the less you think of the individuals behind them.